samvera-deprecated/sufia/README.md

 rake hydra:server
 ```

 And now you should be able to browse to [localhost:3000](http://localhost:3000/) and see the application.
-Note that this web server is purely for development purposes; you will want to use a more fully featured web server for production-like environments, such as [Phusion's Passenger](https://www.phusionpassenger.com/library/walkthroughs/deploy/ruby/).
+Note that this web server is purely for development purposes; you will want to use a more fully featured [web server](https://github.com/samvera/sufia/wiki/Sufia-Management-Guide#web-server) for production-like environments.

 ## Add Default Admin Set